j-hil/findroots/README.md

 ## Rough

 New things this project has allowed me to experiment with:
+* numpy usage - including typing.
-* numpy and matplotlib usage
+* matplotlib usage
 * numerical methods (obvs)
 * notebooks
 * using mypy with stubs